Advanced-Programming-1402/First-Assignment-Warm-Up/README.md

    git push origin main
    ```

-8. If you encounter any issues or have questions, feel free to create an issue in the repository or reach out to your mentor. 🤝🚀
+8. If you encounter any issues or have questions, feel free to create an issue in the repository or reach out to your mentor. 🤝

 ## Prerequisites ✅

+Before attempting this assignment, make sure you have the following:

 - Basic knowledge of Java
 - Familiarity with Git and GitHub basics

 ## Evaluation 📃

+To successfully complete this assignment, you need to meet the following requirements:

-- Your code should compile and run without any errors
+1. Ensure your code compiles and runs without any errors.
-- Your code should pass all the unit tests included in the `src/test/java` directory.
+2. Pass all the unit tests provided in the `src/test/java` directory.
-- Your code should be well-organized, readable, properly commented and follows clean code principles
+3. Organize your code in a clear and readable manner.
+Use proper indentation and follow clean code principles.
+4. Add comments to explain your code and make it easier to understand.

-- You should use Git for version control and include meaningful commit messages
+Remember to use Git for version control throughout the assignment.
+Commit your changes frequently and provide meaningful commit messages to track your progress.

-**Attention: Using ChatGPT or any other AI generative model for any section of the assignment will result in a score of 0 without any warnings.**
+**Note: It is strictly prohibited to use ChatGPT or any other AI generative model for completing any section of this assignment.
+Failure to comply will result in a score of 0 without any warnings.**

 ## Resources 📚